Publish ⚡️

 using directive | Command-line option | Example values | Notes | |

-Repository | publish.repository | --publish-repository | central , central-s01 , github , https://artifacts.company.com/maven |
+| Repository | publish.repository | --publish-repository | central, central-s01, github, https://artifacts.company.com/maven |

 Other settings

-A number of metadata can be set either by using
+A number of metadata can be set either by using directives, or from the command-line.
+These

-command, but might be mandatory for some repositories
+metadata are optional in the publish local command, but might be mandatory for some repositories

-command, like Maven Central for non-snapshot versions.
+in the publish command, like Maven Central for non-snapshot versions.

 We recommend setting the settings below via using directives rather than on the command-line,

-so that these don't have to be recalled for each scala-cli publish
+so that these don't have to be recalled for each scala-cli publish or scala-cli publish local

 invocation.
 Command-line options for those settings take over the using directive values, and are